 - TLS settings

 - Environment caches

 Cassandra is a distributed data system that provides data persistence on the runtime plane.
 You deploy the Cassandra database as a StatefulSet node pool on your Kubernetes cluster.
 Locating these entities close to the runtime processing services helps support requirements for security and high scalability.

 The Cassandra database stores information about the following entities:

 Management API for Runtime data (MART)

 Data that belongs to your organization and is accessed during runtime API calls, such as application configurations, Key Management System (KMS) data, cache, and Key Value Maps (KVMs), are stored by Cassandra in the runtime plane.
-To access and update that data—for example, to add a new KVM or to remove an environment—you can use the Hybrid UI or the Apigee APIs.
+To access and update that data—for example, to add a new KVM or to remove an environment—you can use the Apigee hybrid UI or the Apigee APIs.
 The MART server (Management API for Runtime data) processes the API calls against the runtime datastore.